 Pamela*, a Malaysian, moved to Sydney with her two sons as they entered high school so that the children could continue their education in Australia.

 The family bought a home in Sydney and Pamela started a business when they arrived.
 Since then, the family has also invested in other properties in Australia where the children will stay on after graduating from university as permanent residents.
 Meanwhile, the husband who owns a business in Kuala Lumpur, has stayed back in Malaysia to manage the business and flies to Sydney every couple of months to spend time with the family.

-Whether you are a Malaysian or an expatriate, there is a good chance your life is no longer one country-centric–meaning, for example, your life no longer consists of having only property in Malaysia, bank savings in Malaysian Ringgit, stock investments in Malaysian-listed companies alone, income derived solely from Malaysian sources, debts in Malaysia, or living in Malaysia year-round.
+Whether you are a Malaysian or an expatriate, there is a good chance your life is no longer one country/region-centric–meaning, for example, your life no longer consists of having only property in Malaysia, bank savings in Malaysian Ringgit, stock investments in Malaysian-listed companies alone, income derived solely from Malaysian sources, debts in Malaysia, or living in Malaysia year-round.

-If you are such a global citizen, whose life spreads across different countries, your financial needs would be different.
+If you are such a global citizen, whose life spreads across different countries/regions, your financial needs would be different.
 Managing and planning your foreign currency needs beyond just the Malaysian Ringgit would probably rank quite high on your list of financial priorities.